cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-10 at 21.38.40.png" alt=""><figcaption><p>Leveraging the same <code>generate_taxa_barplot_single</code> function, this stacked bar plot reveals the average species composition across our groups.
 The layers illustrate the overall microbial balance, offering a birds-eye view on group-level differences in microbiome structure.</p></figcaption></figure>

 These visual tools, particularly the stacked bar plots, are paramount in understanding the species distribution both at individual and group levels.
 They highlight the relative contributions of various species to the overall microbiome composition, presenting a clear picture of the microbial diversity landscape.

-The provided functions and visualizations in MicrobiomeStat serve to extract meaningful insights from complex microbial datasets.
-Whether you're focused on a specific time point—by setting parameters such as `time.var` and `t.level`—or keen on segmenting data through stratification variables, these tools are designed for thorough and nuanced exploration.
-Proper analysis and visualization are essential for understanding microbial dynamics and can form the foundation for further hypothesis-driven research.